Today in Middle Eastern history: the Sixth Crusade ends (1229)

 If you’re interested in history and foreign affairs, Foreign Exchanges is the newsletter for you!
 Sign up for free today for regular updates on international news and US foreign policy, delivered straight to your email inbox, or subscribe and unlock the full FX experience:

 As you might expect, some people took a dim view of Frederick after the Fifth Crusade went bust.
-Among them was Pope Honorius III (d.
-1227), who rebuked Frederick for his inaction by letter in 1221.
-Relations between Frederick and the Vatican weren’t great anyway, but that was the norm between popes and Holy Roman Emperors, who were constantly feuding over issues of primacy in the Church.
+Among them was Honorius, who rebuked Frederick for his inaction by letter in 1221.
+Relations between Frederick and the Vatican weren’t great anyway, but that was the norm between popes and Holy Roman Emperors, who routinely feuded over issues of primacy in the Church.
 Frederick’s abandonment of the Crusade added a new and powerful grievance to what was already a strained relationship.

 Frederick assured that pope that he had wanted to go on Crusade but just hadn't been able to leave Germany, and in his defense he really had been occupied with consolidating his rule over the empire.
-He promised to lead a great new Crusade that would leave in 1225, ten years after he’d first promised to take up the cross.
+He promised to lead a great new Crusade that would leave in 1225, ten years after he’d first pledged to take up the cross.
 Then in 1224, he told Honorius that he was going to need more time to put an army together.
 To fend off a possible excommunication, Frederick assured Honorius that his Crusade would leave in August 1227, and even signed a document that made it clear he would accept excommunication if he failed to leave at that time.

 In the meantime, Frederick had been widowed, and his search for a new bride fell upon Isabella, the daughter of the titular King of Jerusalem, John of Brienne.
 Since Jerusalem was back in Muslim hands by this point, the “King of Jerusalem” actually ruled from the city of Acre, but the title was more important than the city.
 John was reluctant to consent to the union, fearing that the much more powerful Frederick would then claim the throne of Jerusalem by marriage.
 Honorius, on the other hand, loved this idea because he assumed it would commit Frederick to going on Crusade, finally.
 Frederick denied that he had any interest in claiming the throne, and so John consented, and Frederick and Isabella were married in 1225.
 Frederick then, and you knew this was coming, claimed the throne of Jerusalem.
 And there was really nothing John could do about it.

 So by 1227 Frederick was well motivated, both by his pledge and by a desire to legitimize his new kingship, to go on Crusade.
 It was also a very good time to attempt a new campaign.
 The Ayyubids were in the midst of a civil war between the sons of the previous sultan, al-Adil (d.
-1218), and Frederick was in talks with one of those sons, al-Kamil, about trading Jerusalem for military aid.
-And so with the proverbial wind at its proverbial sails (and presumably some actual wind at his actual sails), Frederick’s army set out in August 1227 as promised.
-It's just that Frederick, uh, wasn’t with it.
-He’d been stricken by plague and headed to Naples to recuperate.
+1218), and Frederick was in talks with one of those sons, al-Kamil, about trading Jerusalem for military aid (his Arabic skills and familiarity with Islam made these negotiations possible).
+And so with the proverbial wind at its proverbial sails (and presumably some actual wind at its actual sails), Frederick’s army set out in August 1227 as promised.
+It's just that Frederick…wasn’t with it.
+He’d been stricken by some sort of disease and headed to Naples to recuperate.

 Frederick made a brief entry into Jerusalem, where he may have crowned himself king (it’s not entirely clear), before returning to Acre, where the patriarch was actually raising his own army to march to Jerusalem and garrison the city properly.
 This, of course, would have completely wrecked the deal Frederick had cut with al-Kamil, and he therefore put a stop to it.
-Meanwhile, word reached him that Gregory and John of Brienne were campaigning against his possessions in Italy, so he had to leave.
+Meanwhile, word reached him that Gregory and John of Brienne were campaigning against his possessions in Italy, so he had to head back to Europe.
 As a final gift to the Crusaders he was leaving behind, Frederick made sure to destroy all their siege engines, so they wouldn't get any funny ideas about marching on Jerusalem once he’d left.
 As Frederick rode to the harbor to board his ship home, we’re told that angry townspeople threw garbage at him.